 e.
 Include your message signature

 f.
-Choose what sections your customer has access to in the email notification (Tip: if you are trying to drive traffic into the online payment portal, you may want to consider including one or two sections here, allowing the customer to login in order to see their full account/schedule payment)
+Choose what sections your customer has access to in the email notification (Tip: If you are trying to drive traffic into the online payment portal, you may want to consider including one or two sections here, allowing the customer to log in to see their full account/schedule payment)

 5. Follow the same steps for setting up your Level Two and Level Three payment reminders.